CONSEP

 2. Practices which are previous users, current users or planning to use GBR in the next 2 years

-3. Practices which share their database with other practices
+3. Practices which share their database with more than one other practice.

 Downloadable resources for patients